mehulagg/gitlab/doc/development/fe_guide/troubleshooting.md

 Please note that `toMatchObject` actually changes the nature of the assertion and won't fail if some items are **missing** from the expectation.

-## Vue component mount issues
+## Using @gitlab/ui issues

 ### When rendering a component that uses GlFilteredSearch and the component or its parent uses Vue Apollo

-When trying to render our gitlab-ui component GlFilteredSearch, I was getting an error in the provide function:
+When trying to render our @gitlab/ui component GlFilteredSearch, you might get an error in the component's `provide` function:

 `cannot read suggestionsListClass of undefined`